fuzzygroup/recipes/_posts/2019-04-28-oatmeal-raisin-cookies-for-beaker-and-max.md

 And tomorrow I'm supposed to teach him how to make them.
 So Happy Birthday Beaker — you gave my son a new cookie to love.

+Note: When I remade these with my son, they were entirely different (thin and crispy versus more moist for the party cookies).
+I traced this back to when the eggs were added.
+The party cookies had the eggs added either after the flour or after the oats.
+The remade batch had the eggs added in the correct order.
+Go figure; I'm not enough of a chemist to understand this.

 # Ingredients

 * 1 cup unsalted butter softened but still firm; this is 1/2 pound or 2 sticks